paulmach/orb/encoding/wkb/README.md

 db.Exec("INSERT INTO table (point_column) VALUES (?)", wkb.Value(p))
 ```

+The column can also be wrapped in `ST_AsEWKB`.
+The SRID will be ignored.

 If you don't know the type of the geometry try something like

 ```go